innovationharvesters/pay-theory-ios/README.md

 import PayTheory
 ```

+### Troubleshooting

+If you encounter missing libraries, ensure that Xcode and CocoaPods are both up to date

 ## Usage

+### Standard Initialization

 Initialize a PayTheory element for handling state.
 It accepts the following arguments.
 *   **apiKey**: Your PayTheory merchant API Key